LeitMoth/ga-edsl/README.md

 but it allows me to do additional work and cleanup on the AST without requiring the user to call some additional "simplify" function.

+Once I had the data structures in place, things got a lot easier.
+The tricky part after that was normalization.
+This seemed very intimidating at first, but was not an issue after I realized it needed to happen in separate basis, scalar, and like-term stages.